-This is the density of $CH_4$ and converts the volume of $CH_4$ to mass of $CH_4$ .
-The density is taken at $20^{\circ}C$ and 1 atmosphere pressure and has a value of $0.67 \times 10^{-6}$ Gg/m.
+This is the density of CH4 and converts volume of CH4 to mass of CH4.
+The density is taken at 20 °C and 1 atmosphere pressure and has a value of $0.67 \times 10^{-6}$ Gg/ $m^3$ .

 Countries using the Tier 1 approach should consider country-specific variables such as the depth of major coal seams to determine the emission factor to be used.
-As the gas content of coal usually grows with an increase in depth, the low end of the range should be chosen for average mining depths <200 m, whereas the high value is appropriate for depths >400 m.
+As gas content of coal usually grows with increase of the depth, the low end of the range should be chosen for average mining depths <200 m, whereas the high value is appropriate for depths > 400 m.
 For intermediate depths, average values can be used.
-In Georgia, the average mining depth is about 800-1200 m, based on the information provided by Georgian Industrial Group (GIG).
-Therefore, the high CH4 Emission Factor = 25 m3/ton was stated.
+In Georgia, average mining depths is about 800-1200m, based on the information provided by Georgian Industrial Group (GIG), therefore High $CH_4$ Emission Factor = 25 $m^3$ /tons were stated.